ManvithaP-hub/tiered-autonomy-sim/README.md

 python experiments.py
 ```

-This reproduces every number in the paper (main comparison, matched-workload sweep, sensitivity to estimation noise, miscalibration and verification strength, and harm by category) and writes `results.json`.
+This runs all experiments (main comparison, matched-workload sweep, sensitivity to estimation noise, miscalibration and verification strength, and harm by category) and writes `results.json`.

 ## Important